vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2021/vf2021report.md

 At the end of “I. General Net Assets Increase/Decrease” is “General net assets at beginning of FY” and “General net assets at end of FY”.
 To put it simply, the former is the money carried forward from the previous term, while the latter is the money carried forward to the next term.
 The former, that is, the “General net assets at beginning of FY” was -3,378,942, while the latter, that is, the “General net assets at end of FY” increased by 862,384 yen to -2,516,558.
 To put it simply, it shows that although the deficit up to the previous term has been reduced, there is still a long way to go to eliminate it.

 The next section, “II.
 Designated Net Assets Increase/Decrease” are all zero yen, as mentioned above.
-And the carryover to the 5th period, “III.
+And the carryover to the 5th fiscal year, “III.
 Net Assets at End of FY” was -2,516,558 yen (the same as “General net assets at end of FY”).
 Figure 2 shows a graphical representation of the changes in the main indicators on the statement of changes in net assets since the foundation of the company.
 The graph (Figure 2) shows that all indicators, except for “Business expenses”, have increased significantly.

 ![Figure 2: Changes in Key Indicators in the Net Assets Increase/Decrease Statement since Foundation](./img/fig-2.png){ width=100% }